OWASP/OpenCRE/README.md

 Common Requirements Enumeration Application
 ===============================
-This project

 This is work in progress.
-See the application working at https://www.opencre.org
+See the application working at https://www.opencre.org CRE is an interactive content linking platform for uniting security standards and guidelines.
+It offers easy and robust access to relevant information when designing, developing, testing and procuring secure software.
 This python web and cli application handles adding and presenting CREs.

-CRE is an interactive content linking platform for uniting security standards and guidelines.
-It offers easy and robust access to relevant information when designing, developing, testing and procuring secure software.

 WHY?
 ==========